mattrea6/Team_13_Game/README.md

 3: List of lines- Adrian
 4: Function of the battle- Joe
 5: Add attribute to items for increasing time to rap.-
+6: Edit parser and execution functions for rap battles. - Matt

 Extra ideas (later):
 1: Experience